 Offered by Budd Powell Mahan

-for a poem of no more than 20 lines on any subject and in any form.
+for a poem in any form, no more than 20 lines, on any subject.

 Offered by your Editor, Barbara Blanks